Set up a multi-zone deployment

 When running in multi-zone mode, we introduce the notion of a

-zone control planes for Kuma:
+remote control planes for Kuma:

 - Global: this control plane will be used to configure the global Service Mesh policies that we want to apply to our data plane proxies.
 Data plane proxies cannot connect directly to a global control plane, but can connect to

-zonecontrol planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or VM based).
+remotecontrol planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or VM based).
 Only one deployment of the global control plane is required, and it can be scaled horizontally.

 globalcontrol plane to fetch their service mesh policies.
-Zone control plane policy APIs are read-only and cannot accept Service Mesh policies to be directly configured on them.
+Remote control plane policy APIs are read-only and cannot accept Service Mesh policies to be directly configured on them.
 They can be scaled horizontally within their zone.

 - Zone: A zone identifies a Kubernetes cluster, a VPC, or any other cluster that we want to include in a Kuma service mesh.